 The Cache Valley Live Nativity is held at the Nibley Morgan Farm in Nibley, Ut.
 They have a camel, caroling, wagon rides, and a peaceful farm setting.
 There is a small narration that plays as you walk through the nativity scene.
 Donations are suggested but not required ($3/person or 2 canned food items)

 In 2019, A Babe is Born Nativity popped up as something happening in Lehi.
 We loved having a live nativity in our little town.
 It was amazing!
 Every ticket purchased equals a meal for refugees.
-Tickets are $10/adults and $8/kids, but we have a code “LEHIMOMS” to save you 20% off tickets.
+Tickets are $10/adults and $8/kids.
+The best deal is the Family Pass, which is $50 for your immediate family.
 This nativity was performed at the Lehi Rodeo Grounds, but has moved to a new location this year.
 It is in a barn, so it should be a little warmer.
 There was a small Bethlehem scene that ended with a lovely nativity scene (and a famous Lehi Bakery square donut).

 2022 Dates: Dec.
 14-17, 19-20

 The Gift Of Light Nativity